 Having described the contrasts between the classical and Tantrik yogas, I must now go back and nuance my simplifications.
 A peculiar feature of South Asian religion is its reluctance to repudiate earlier strata of the tradition.
 At the very least, reverent lip service is paid to past masters, and more usually, their doctrines are retained insofar as they can fit into the new system, even if they must be reinterpreted.
 Thus we see the apparently atavistic survival of a Patañjalian view in the VBT, as in these verses:

-Wherever the mind goes, it should be made to abandon that place immediately; having no place to settle down (or fixate upon), it subsides and becomes ‘waveless’ (i.e., free of fluctuation or agitation).
+Wherever the mind goes, in that very instant let it abandon whatever [it has alighted upon].
+Due to having nothing to hang onto, it then becomes ‘waveless’ (i.e., free of fluctuation or agitation).
 (129)

-Observing a desire that has suddenly sprung up, the aspirant should quell it immediately.
-It will be absorbed in that very place from which it arose.
+Observing a desire suddenly arising, one should lead it to quiescence.
+It will dissolve into the very ‘place’ from which it arose.
 (96)

 A number of other verses recommend blocking off the senses or introverting awareness (such as 89), as well as dissolving all vikalpas Patañjali-style (such as 108, 115, and more).
 However, I noted that the survival of these elements was only apparently atavistic, and this is because the text presupposes a methodological theory that reconciles the apparently contradictory approaches.
 The is the theory of upāya, possibly inherited from Buddhism.
 According to this theory, a variety of techniques ought to be presented, both introversive and extroversive, thoughtful and thought-less, because of the difference in aptitude and inclination in the variety of practitioners who might use the text.
 Verse 148 discusses the benefits of “being established in even one of the methods described here”.
 Clearly, then, the practitioner is not expected to pursue all or even a majority of the techniques described in the text, but rather to choose those few which work most effectively for him or her, and pursue them assiduously to actualize the promised “fullness, contentment, and perfect plenitude” (v.
 148).
 If we assume that the text was in fact intended as a teaching manual for a guru, not a practice manual for an aspirant (as is likely), then the diversity of techniques becomes even less problematic.
 The guru, relying on the intuition “that arises through intensity of devotion in one who is dispassionate (about everything but Truth)” (v.
 121), would select those dhāranās from the text that are appropriate to the adhikāra—the understanding, aptitude, and readiness—of the individual student.
 In this context, we should not consider the survival of Patañjalian methods in nondual contexts to be unusual.